DavideGalilei/articles/001-prevent-race-conditions/README.md

 I make an attempt at figuring out what’s wrong.
 Every time the `/view/<post id>` endpoint is called, the row is being locked until the transaction ends.
 Analogously, it’s as if all the requests towards that endpoint get queued one by one.
 Computers are fast, but locking and unlocking a mutex is a very expensive operation.

 > [!TIP]
 > Namely, the following line of code is waiting for the row to get unlocked before being able to select it.
-This is the cause of the delays and malfunctioning.
+This is the cause of the delays.
 Concurrency is impaired because of this very bottleneck.

 ```python
     ...